Purdue professor arrested for propositioning women, dealing meth - NewsBreak

 According to the Lafayette Police Department, Sergey Macheret, 65, of Lafayette was arrested on Wednesday after a lengthy investigation into reports of a “suspicious male approaching women.”
 Macheret faces charges of making an unlawful proposition, dealing methamphetamine, and possession of methamphetamine.

-Indiana Code describes “making an unlawful proposition” as offering to pay someone money, or other property, to engage in sexual intercourse or other sexual conduct.Robinson’s Blain Loll shares cancer journey, return to the court
+Indiana Code describes “making an unlawful proposition” as offering to pay someone money, or other property, to engage in sexual intercourse or other sexual conduct.Purdue University Northwest chancellor apologizes over ‘offensive and insensitive’ remark at commencement

 Macheret is listed as a professor of aeronautical and astronautical engineering who has been at Purdue since 2014.